Kia Picanto hatchback review

 Today's city-car class is more fiercely contested than ever and Kia has kept the Picanto relevant by paying attention to what buyers want.
 This is immediately obvious when you look at it – the latest Picanto has a far more individual look than its predecessor.
 It incorporates the brand's distinctive 'tiger nose' style, while it's angled headlamps carry more than a hint of visual aggression.
 It's bound to appeal to a wide audience, especially with sporty GT-Line and rugged-looking X-Line versions, taking its inspiration from SUVs like the Kia Sportage and Kia Stonic, with chunkier bumpers, raised suspension and dashes of bright colour inside and out.

 Don't expect a junior hot-hatch or off-roader, though – the GT-Line and GT-Line S models are more about exuberant looks than tyre-shredding performance and, unlike some versions of the Suzuki Ignis, the Picanto X-Line versions don't feature four-wheel-drive.
 However, the Picanto's engine range is more than sufficient for urban use, where even the 66bhp 1.0-litre entry-level engine has no trouble keeping up with traffic.
-There's also a smooth 83bhp 1.25-litre engine that offers more flexibility for longer journeys.
-A five-speed manual gearbox is standard and a four-speed automatic is offered with the 1.25-litre.
-A punchy turbocharged 1.0-litre T-GDi engine produces 99bhp and is the most powerful engine available in the Picanto.
+For 2021, Kia has discontinued the 1.25-litre petrol engine that offered greater flexibility for longer journeys, so the only alternative engine is the punchy turbocharged 1.0-litre T-GDi unit.
+It produces 99bhp and is the most powerful engine available in the Picanto.
+There’s no electric or hybrid version of the Picanto either, in spite of Kia’s success in the EV sector with cars like the Soul and e-Niro.

 Whichever engine you choose, you'll find the Picanto an easy car to drive around town where its compact size and accurate steering make it agile on crowded roads.
 These virtues are equally relevant on excursions to the countryside, too – even seasoned driving enthusiasts will find pleasure in taking the Picanto through a sequence of challenging corners, thanks to its impressive grip and well controlled body.
 It’s just a shame the 16-inch wheels and the taller suspension of the X-Line models make the ride rather unsettled.